mdn/content/files/en-us/web/api/svganimatedboolean/animval/index.md

 ## Value

-A boolean; the value of the animatable boolean attribute:
+A boolean; the value of the animatable boolean attribute.

 ## Specifications